December Tours

 3. Whale Watching & Wildlife Yacht Tour: Enjoy a more intimate experience with fewer passengers and personalized attention from your guide.

-Can you go to the Blue Lagoon in December?
+Is the Blue Lagoon open in December?

 Yes, the Blue Lagoon is open year-round, and December's darkness and snow make it magical.
 With some luck, you might even see the northern lights while soaking in its geothermal waters.